lokeshdangii/Bash-Shell-Scripting/README.md

 ## Scripts Included
+Below is the list of scripts I have made during my Learning Journey:

 1. **[Create a folder:](https://github.com/lokeshdangii/Bash-Shell-Scripting/blob/main/My_Scripts/01_folder_creation.sh)** A Script to create the required number of directories/folders having the date as the folder name.
 2. **[Find File in System:](https://github.com/lokeshdangii/Bash-Shell-Scripting/blob/main/My_Scripts/02_find_file.sh)** A script to search for a file within the Linux/Ubuntu-based system's directory structure.